Well, one of the worst kept secrets this all of last year has finally been made public.

 That's it.

-And those happen to be the people that vote The most.
+And those happen to be the people that vote the most.

-And so until that segment of the population kicks the bucket.
+And so until that segment of the population kicks the bucket, until it dies, because there's, you know, people coming up.

-This evolution's underway.
+This evolution is underway.

 It's taking place.